CCBDA-UPC/Assignments-2025/Lab08.md

 We are going to use the **AWS CLI** to deploy the **Lambda function** and build the **API Gateway**.
 Open a terminal and set more shell variables to the corresponding value.
 Then we will create a string containing the environment values to be passed along to the Lambda function.

 > [!caution]
-> Please note that &lt;YOUR-AWS-ACCOUNT-ID&gt; is used and you need to replace it by YOUR AWS ACCOUNT ID both in ACCOUNT_ID and ROLE.
+> Please note that you need to replace &lt;YOUR-AWS-ACCOUNT-ID&gt; by YOUR AWS ACCOUNT ID both in ACCOUNT_ID and ROLE bash environment variables instantiation.

 ```bash
 _$ ACCOUNT_ID=<YOUR-AWS-ACCOUNT-ID>